typed-astunparse is to typed-ast as astunparse is to ast

-The built-in ast module has capabilites to parse Python source code into AST.
-It does not, however, have the capability to generate source code from the AST.
+The built-in ast module can parse Python source code into AST.
+It can’t, however, generate source code from the AST.
 That’s where astunparse comes in.
-Using a refactored version of an obscure script found in official Python repository, it provides code generation capability for built-in AST.
+Using a refactored version of an obscure script found in official Python repository, it provides code generation capability for native Python AST.

-Built-in ast module, however, completely ignores type comments introduced in PEP 484.
-It treats
+The ast and astunparse modules, however, completely ignore type comments introduced in

-Unfortunately, typed-ast also doesn’t provide any means to go from AST to source code.
+Unfortunately, typed-ast doesn’t provide any means to go from AST back to source code with type comments.
 This is where this module, typed-astunparse, comes in.
 It provides unparser for AST defined in typed-ast.

 For simplest installation use

 git clone https://github.com/mbdevpl/typed-astunparse cd typed-astunparse python3 -m unittest discover # make sure the tests pass python3 setup.py bdist_wheel ls -1tr dist/*.whl | tail -n 1 | xargs pip3 install

 Example of roundtrip from code through AST to code: